 Dominican Scholarship – The average GPA for recipients is a 3.7 with an average ACT score of 25.
 The Dominican Scholarship is worth $36,000 over four years ($9,000 per year).

 Founders Scholarship – The average GPA for recipients is a 3.4 with an average ACT score of 23.
 The Founders Scholarship is worth $24,000 over four years ($6,000 per year).

 Heritage Scholarship – The average GPA for recipients is a 3.0 with an average ACT score of 20.
 The Heritage Scholarship is worth $12,000 over four years ($3,000 per year).

 Top of Page

 Students admitted to Edgewood College are invited to apply for one or more of the following renewable awards.
-To apply for these awards, complete the Edgewood College Financial Aid Application (Available December 15).
+To apply for these awards, complete the Edgewood College Financial Aid Application (Deadline March 1).
 The Priority Application Deadline is March 1.
 Please note.
 Some awards are not available after the deadline and only the awards with later deadlines will be available on the application.

 Alumni Award ($500-$1,500)– Awarded to students whose parents or grandparents are Edgewood College alumni.
 Apply using the link to the Edgewood College Financial Aid Application listed above.

 Bonner Leaders Award ($1,000-$2,000)– Awarded to students who have demonstrated significant commitment to community service and who will continue that commitment at Edgewood College.

 Capital City Award ($500–$2,000) – Awarded to students who are academically motivated Madison residents or MMSD high school students who demonstrate financial need.

 College Access Award ($500–$2,000) – Awarded to students who are currently involved in or have successfully completed a comprehensive pre-college program.
 Examples include but are not limited to: AVID/TOPS, College Possible, Gear Up and Upward Bound.